ionic-team/getting-started-iv-react/README.md

 };
 ```

-:::note::: It is recommend to abstract vault functionality into functions that defines how the rest of the application should interact with the vault instead of directly returning the `vault` instance.
-This results in more maintainable and debuggable code, while preventing the rest of the code from being exposed to potential API changes and duplicated code.
+:::note::: It's recommended to abstract vault functionality into functions that define how the rest of the application should interact with the vault instead of directly returning the `vault` instance.
+This creates more maintainable and debuggable code, while preventing the rest of the code from being exposed to potential API changes and reduces the chance of duplicating code.

 Now that we have the vault in place, let's switch over to `src/pages/Home.tsx` and implement some simple interactions with the vault.
 Here is a snapshot of what we will change: